3.6: 7-Layer OSI Model

 Allows humans and software applications to use the network e.g. browsers (HTTP/HTTPS) and email (SMTP) and file transfer (FTP).

-The purpose of the presentation layer to display data in a standard format that other devices can accept and understand.
+The purpose of the presentation layer is to display data in a standard format that other devices can accept and understand.

 The session layer establishes a connection between computers allowing data to be sent between them.
 Data can be synchronised in each session to allow for efficient data transfer.